MD-Anderson-Bioinformatics/BatchEffectsPackage/README.md

 If you have the equivalent of Java 8 and R 4+ installed on your machine, and are familiar with your OS prerequisites and R package installation, the following quickstart instructions may allow quick installation.

+NOTE: the install_github call sometimes fails due to the size of the repository and GitHub's throttling code.
+You can download the source and install using devtools::install_local.

 ```R
 # required CRAN packages
 install.packages(c("rJava", "devtools", "Cairo", "epiR", "gtools", "mclust", "squash", "httr", "eulerr"), dependencies=TRUE, repos = "http://cloud.r-project.org/")